 The system maintenance model adopted by the company allows it to use a modern system supporting the organization’s processes, with the guarantee of its reliable and uninterrupted operation.
 There is no need for the company to build internal competencies in the technical or application layer.

-Cooperation: Dariusz Bochenek, Paweł Napadłek, SNP Poland
+Cooperation: Dariusz Bochenek, Paweł Napadłek, All for One Poland

 Sokpol-Koncentraty is a manufacturer of fruit and vegetable juices, nectars, purées and flavours from fruit and vegetables.
 The company’s headquarters is located in Zagłoba near Kazimierz Dolny.
 The modern production plant provides highly developed technological facilities, consisting of the state-of-the-art production lines and technological machines and equipment.
 The company processes approximately 70 thousand tons of fruit annually, mainly apples, producing ca. 15 thousand tons of fruit concentrates, 5 thousand tons of purées and 5 thousand tons of NFC juice.
 It has customers in Poland, Germany, Austria, England, Russia, Czech Republic, the Netherlands, Estonia, Switzerland, Norway, Slovakia, Sweden and other countries.